vaibhav18matere/books/README.md

 different points in our lifetime, we might have very different reactions.

 ### 25th FEB => THE SMOKE AND DUST OF MYTH

+### 26th FEB => TO EACH HIS OWN

+- “Another has done me wrong?
+Let him see to it.
+He has his own tendencies, and his own affairs.
+What I have now is what the common nature has willed, and what I endeavor to accomplish now is what my nature wills.”

+### 27th FEB => CULTIVATING INDIFFERENCE WHERE OTHERS GROW
+PASSION

+### 28th FEB => WHEN YOU LOSE CONTROL

+- “The soul is like a bowl of water, and our impressions are like the ray of light falling upon the water.
+When the water is troubled, it appears that the light itself is moved too, but it isn’t.
+So, when a person loses their composure it isn’t their skills and virtues that are troubled, but the spirit in which they exist, and when that spirit calms down so do those things.”